-Provides a warm welcome and helps someone take the first steps out of homelessness
+could provide a warm welcome and help someone take the first steps out of homelessness

-Provides one-to-one support to help someone find a safe place to call home and leave homelessness behind for good.
+could provide specialist advice and one-to-one support to help someone find a place to call home and leave homelessness behind for good.

 Thanks to the support I’ve received from Crisis, the future’s looking bright.
 Dan

 I was 20 when my family was evicted from our home.
 I was too old to go with them into supported housing and suddenly found myself alone.
 After briefly living with my uncle I ended up spending nine months in a youth hostel.
 When I was told I was homeless it was a massive reality check.

 How to donate by phone, post, through your payroll or to our shops.